 Figure 3 Multi-Cameras Wiring

 Figure 4 Mult-Cameras Wiring on Arduino UNO

 7. I2C Interface

 The I2C interface is directly connected to the image sensor OV5642.
-It should be well initialized before normal operation, or else there is no output from the sensor.
+It should be well initialized before a normal operation, or else there is no output from the sensor.
 The OV5642 I2C slave address is 0x78 for write and 0x79 for read.
-User can use I2C master to read and write all the registers in the OV5642 sensor.
-For more information about the OV5642 register, please refer the OV5642 datasheet.
-The Figure 4 shows writing value 0x80 to the OV5642 register 0x3008.
-The Figure 5 shows reading value 0x56 from the OV5642 register 0x300A.
+Users can use the I2C master to read and write all the registers in the OV5642 sensor.
+For more information about the OV5642 register, please refer to the OV5642 datasheet.
+Figure 5 shows writing value 0x80 to the OV5642 register 0x3008.
+Figure 6 shows reading value 0x56 from the OV5642 register 0x300A.

 Figure 5 I2C Write Bus Timing

 Figure 6 I2C Read Bus Timing

 8. SPI Slave Interface